Enter some old wise man.

 My “Are you all right?” question became an ongoing joke for a little while, any time an agent engaged in theatrics to complete a sale.
 “I’m fine,” the responding jokester would say fluttering a completed ticket in the concerned, fellow jokester’s face.
 “Just fine.”

 My time spent as a phone sales agent taught me as much about human psychology, as it did sales.
-It taught me that when the prospective client, enter the salesperson’s lot with all of their witty responses and refusals, that if these salespeople are any good at what they do, they will understand more about the client’s psychology than they do.
+It taught me that when the prospective client, enter the salesperson’s lot with all of their witty responses and refusals, that if these salespeople are any good at what they do, they will understand more about the potential client’s psychology than they do.
 Coupled with the strategy sessions, and peer review, is the eight hours a day, forty hours a week, hands on application and trial and error of dealing with the best response the client has ever heard regarding a sales call from an annoying telemarketer.

 Enter the panhandler.